 3-D may refer to any of the following:

-1. Alternatively referred to as three-dimensional, 3-D or 3D is a description of a visual object that has the appearance of depth and field.
-The picture is an example of a 3D ball that is overlaying a wireframe.
+1. Alternatively called three-dimensional, 3-D or 3D describes of a visual object with the appearance of depth and field.
+The picture shows a 3-D ball overlaying a wireframe.

-Tip: A great example of a free, open source 3D program, for anyone interested in the field of graphics and animation, is Blender.
+A great example of a free, open source 3-D program for anyone interested in graphics and animation is Blender.

 Should I use "3D" or "3-D" in my writing?

-2. A 3-D accelerator is a graphics card with additional processing power and memory for improving the performance and enhancing the appearance of 3-D images.
+2. A 3-D accelerator is a graphics card with additional processing power and memory for improving the performance and appearance of 3-D images.
 See our graphics accelerator for further information.

-3. When referring to audio, 3-D is a method of describing sound that is seemingly coming from all directions.
+3. With audio, 3-D is a method of describing sound seemingly coming from all directions.